-Confusingly, Motorola has taken the name from last year’s flagship phone and used it again for this year’s model: it’s just called the “Moto X.” That’s a shame, because this year’s version is a big improvement.
-The new Moto X is blazing fast, smartly designed, and strikes just the right balance between stock Android and custom software.
+Confusingly, Motorola has taken the name from last year’s flagship phone used it again for this year’s model: it’s just called the “Moto X.” That’s a shame, because this year’s version is a big improvement.
+The new Moto X is blazing fast, smartly designed, strikes just the right balance between stock Android custom software.
 It deserves a name that lets customers know that it’s a big step up from last year’s model.

-In fact, if it weren’t for a slightly smallish battery and a middle-of-the-road camera, it would easily take the crown for the best Android phone this year.
+In fact, if it weren’t for a slightly smallish battery a middle-of-the-road camera, it would easily take the crown for the best Android phone this year.

 A spec sheet worthy of a flagship phone

-The old Moto X had a 4.7-inch 720p display and a Snapdragon S4 o processor—barely a step up from all those mid-range phones that cost about $300 off contract.
+The old Moto X had a 4.7-inch 720p display a Snapdragon S4 o processor—barely a step up from all those mid-range phones that cost about $300 off contract.
 It was fast enough, but it wasn’t going to win over any enthusiasts.
 The new Moto X finally delivers powerful hardware worthy of a company flagship phone.

 Motorola has left you no excuse to pick a phone with a better processor.
 The 2.5GHz Snapdragon 801 in the new Moto X is the same you’ll find in the other top-tier phones.
-It’s got 2GB of RAM, and while some phones are moving up to 3GB, you won’t notice the difference.
+It’s got 2GB of RAM, while some phones are moving up to 3GB, you won’t notice the difference.
 This thing flies.
 Every menu pops up instantly, every screen scrolls smoothly.
-Motorola has done some great software optimization work, and the result is a phone that feels like it’s locked at a solid 60 frames per second rate in nearly everything you do.
-Just look at those benchmarks!
+Motorola has done some great software optimization work, the result is a phone that feels like it’s locked at a solid 60 frames per second rate in nearly everything you do. st look at those benchmarks!

-The only place where the basic specs let me down in Motorola’s decision to include only a 2300mAh battery.
-Last year’s model had a 2200mAh battery, but that was driving a smaller, lower-res display.
-The company claims that the display is more energy efficient this time around, and that it has done a lot of tweaking to get better battery life, but I’d still like to see a bigger battery in there.
+The only place where the basic specs let me down in Motorola’s decision to include only a 2300mAh battery. st year’s model had a 2200mAh battery, but that was driving a smaller, lower-res display.
+The company claims that the display is more energy efficient this time around, that it has done a lot of tweaking to get better battery life, but I’d still like to see a bigger battery in there.
 In our HD video playback test, the phone died in just under 9 hours.
 That’s not bad, but there are phones that last longer.
 I had no trouble at all getting through a full day of somewhat heavy use, so the battery shouldn’t be a big problem.

 Motorola sells an optional $40 Turbo Charger that supports Qualcomm’s Quick Charge 2.0 technology.
 It says you can get 8 hours of use from 15 minutes of charging.
 I didn’t have the opportunity to test this out, but even the basic charger included in the box filled up a near-dead battery to about 60% in one hour.

-Refined and highly customizable design
+Refined highly customizable design

-It’s wonderful to make a phone look the way you want without resorting to a bulky case, but it’s more important that the core design looks and feels great.
+It’s wonderful to make a phone look the way you want without resorting to a bulky case, but it’s more important that the core design looks feels great.
 Despite the move to a larger screen, the 2014 model retains a nicely curved back that makes it easy to hold.
-The metal rim (which doubles as an antenna) gives the handset a classy look.
-The seams are tighter than in last year’s model, and the phone doesn’t flex at all.
-It feels dense, solid, durable, and comfortable.
+The metal rim (which doubles as an antenna) gives the hset a classy look.
+The seams are tighter than in last year’s model, the phone doesn’t flex at all.
+It feels dense, solid, durable, comfortable.

-It may look like the phone has stereo speakers, one above the display and one below, but it doesn’t.
+It may look like the phone has stereo speakers, one above the display one below, but it doesn’t.
 That upper speaker grill is just for the phone earpiece; all other sound comes from a single speaker near the bottom.
 That’s a bummer, because this is otherwise one of the best speakers I’ve ever heard in a phone.
 It gets extraordinarily loud.
 Uncomfortably loud.
 Speakerphone-from-across-the-room loud.

 A disappointing camera

-If you’re really into taking tons of pictures with your phone, and you’re a stickler for quality, get ready for disappointment.
-Motorola has dropped the Omnivision sensor in last year’s model and opted instead for a Sony IMX135 13-megapixel sensor with an f/2.25 aperture lens.
-This is the same sensor you’ll find in a lot of other phones, from the Galaxy S4 to the LG G3 and Galaxy Note 3, but the photos you get from it are remarkably average.
+If you’re really into taking tons of pictures with your phone, you’re a stickler for quality, get ready for disappointment.
+Motorola has dropped the Omnivision sensor in last year’s model opted instead for a Sony IMX135 13-megapixel sensor with an f/2.25 aperture lens.
+This is the same sensor you’ll find in a lot of other phones, from the Galaxy S4 to the G3 Galaxy Note 3, but the photos you get from it are remarkably average.

 Taking photos outdoors during the day produces better results.
-Not only do you get more resolution than with last year’s phone, but the colors are more vibrant and true-to-life.
+Not only do you get more resolution than with last year’s phone, but the colors are more vibrant true-to-life.
 The improvement over the old Moto X is substantial, but again, there’s noise where there should be none.

 Really into selfies?
-Sadly, Motorola didn’t get the memo: taking photos with the front-facing camera is a big deal now, and these 2.1 megapixel shooters optimized for video chat aren’t going to cut it.
+Sadly, Motorola didn’t get the memo: taking photos with the front-facing camera is a big deal now, these 2.1 megapixel shooters optimized for video chat aren’t going to cut it.
 You want a 5 megapixel front-facing camera, like that in the HTC One (M8).

-At least the camera software is simple, easy to use, and effective.
-The “twist the phone twice to launch straight into the camera” gesture makes a return from the original Moto X, and seems more reliable.
-Once inside the camera app, swipe left for a simple dial menu of camera options (HDR, flash, resolution, and so on), swipe right to view the gallery, and just tap the screen to take a photo.
+At least the camera software is simple, easy to use, effective.
+The “twist the phone twice to launch straight into the camera” gesture makes a return from the original Moto X, seems more reliable.
+Once inside the camera app, swipe left for a simple dial menu of camera options (HDR, flash, resolution, so on), swipe right to view the gallery, just tap the screen to take a photo.

 The camera is dramatically faster than before; it snaps off photos with lightning speed.
 And a new burst mode (just hold down on the display) can fire off lots of shots in a hurry.
-Video recording is simple: just tap the video icon and you’re recording.
-The camera shoots 4K and slow-mo video; par for the course in today’s flagship phones.
+Video recording is simple: just tap the video icon you’re recording.
+The camera shoots 4K slow-mo video; par for the course in today’s flagship phones.

-I’m a fan of the simple camera interface, but photography nerds will be disappointed by the lack of options and extras.
+I’m a fan of the simple camera interface, but photography nerds will be disappointed by the lack of options extras.
 Some sort of “expert mode” to give you a little more control would be a great idea.

 Near-stock Android software , with smart additions

 Moto Assist is a set of features designed to make your phone behave better depending on what you’re doing.
 The Moto X can silence itself during your meetings or when you’re asleep.
-If it detects that you’re driving, it can read text messages aloud, and automatically connect to your car’s Bluetooth system to play music. en you’re at home the phone can read your text messages aloud and speak the name of a person calling you, so you can use your phone while it sits plugged in across the room.
+If it detects that you’re driving, it can read text messages aloud, automatically connect to your car’s Bluetooth system to play music. en you’re at home the phone can read your text messages aloud speak the name of a person calling you, so you can use your phone while it sits plugged in across the room.

 Slightly less useful, but still sort of neat, are the infrared sensors located in the front of the phone.
-They’re used to detect a simple gesture: waving your hand over the phone while it’s resting on a table.
-This shows the Moto Display notifications, and when the phone’s ringing, it silences the ringer.
+They’re used to detect a simple gesture: waving your h over the phone while it’s resting on a table.
+This shows the Moto Display notifications, when the phone’s ringing, it silences the ringer.
 If your alarm is going off, this simple wave gesture is like hitting the snooze button.
-These sensors are also supposed to make the “know when I’m looking at the screen and don’t put it to sleep” function more reliable.
+These sensors are also supposed to make the “know when I’m looking at the screen don’t put it to sleep” function more reliable.
 I guess it works, because even with a short display timeout set, the screen never turned off while I was staring at the phone.

 Motorola has done a great job of supporting its phones with rapid Android updates, perhaps because they don’t dramatically change the whole interface.
-If you want a phone that will get Android L before most of the others, the Moto X is a safe bet.
+If you want a phone that will get Android /a> before most of the others, the Moto X is a safe bet.

 A phone worthy of a Motorola comeback

 It’s no secret that Motorola has fallen far from those lofty days when everyone had a StarTAC or Razr in their pocket.
-It has taken the company quite awhile to really figure out the smartphone market.
-Last year’s Moto X wanted to be considered a flagship phone, but it had “one step down” hardware that simply felt like a compromise compared to the HTC One (M7) or Galaxy S4.
+It has taken the company quite awhile to really figure out the smartphone market. st year’s Moto X wanted to be considered a flagship phone, but it had “one step down” hardware that simply felt like a compromise compared to the HTC One (M7) or Galaxy S4.

 This year is different.
 This phone is what you expect a flagship phone to be.
 It’s exquisitely engineered.
 It’s got the latest hardware, tuned to offer blazing performance.
 It’s endlessly customizable.
 And best of all, it offers smart, targeted software features that build neatly on top of Android without upending the whole Android user experience.

-It’s a shame the camera is only average, because that’s really the only thing holding this back from being the hands-down best Android phone of the year.
+It’s a shame the camera is only average, because that’s really the only thing holding this back from being the hs-down best Android phone of the year.
 If you can get by with a phone that doesn’t have the best possible camera, the new Moto X should be on your short list.
 If this is what Motorola is capable of, I can’t wait to see what’s next.